 Arboretum and Botanical Garden

-The University of Maryland, the state’s flagship campus,
+The a University of Maryland, the state’s flagship campus,

 is located in the Baltimore-Washington corridor.
 The American Association of